kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

   [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), and
   [kustomize](https://kustomize.io/).

-- You should have a Kubernetes cluster and install kubectl on it to work with Kubeflow Pipelines Standalone.

 - For native support of kustomize, you will need kubectl v1.14 or higher.
 You can download and install kubectl by following the [kubectl installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/).